-For fiscal year 2005, the Committee approved an overall performance target based upon the achievement of a specified level of net income and/or additional financial targets based on net contribution by business segment.
-After the end of the fiscal year, the Committee determined that no substantial 2005 target had been achieved and exercised its judgment in not authorizing a payment of final bonuses to executive officers and other employees.
+For fiscal year 2006, the Committee approved an overall performance target based upon the achievement of a specified level of net income and/or additional financial targets based on net contribution by business segment.
+After the end of the fiscal year, the Committee determined that some of the 2006 targets had not been achieved and exercised its judgment in authorizing the payment of final bonuses to executive officers and other employees.